-Sam Davis of Smyrna, Tennessee, is one of the most famous spies caught during the Civil War.
+Sam Davis of Smyrna, Tennessee, is one of the most famous spies caught during the Civil War, although it could be argued that he wasn't a spy.
 Only 18 years old when he enlisted in the Confederate Army, Davis was captured in November, 1863, by Union troops in Giles County.
-While searching him, the troops discovered Union dispatches hidden in his boot.
+Davis was serving as a scout behind enemy lines.
+While searching him, the troops dis-cover-ed Union dispatches hidden in his boot.

 Civilians could also serve as spies.
 Daniel Ellis of East Tennessee was one of the bridge burners in the Carter Conspiracy , but was able to escape through the mountains into Kentucky.
 Throughout the war he helped runaway slaves, prisoners of war, draft dodgers, and Union loyalists.